How Does The Collaborative Process Work?

 Each collaborative professional has their own intake process.
 Some will want to meet with you alone at first and then make suggestions on how to engage your spouse/partner into the process.
 Others will only meet with the two of you together at first and limit the discussion to process options.
 The next goal is to assist you in establishing a collaborative team.
 The makeup of your team will likely depend upon the unique circumstances of your case.

 All will be required to sign a Collaborative Process and Confidentiality Agreement that includes a provision that disqualifies all members of your Professional Team from participation in any court proceedings.
 The commitment is to working together in assisting you to reach an amicable and fair agreement.
 All team members are committed to a peaceful resolution and to work together as co-equals to help you reach an agreement that is in the best interests of your family.

 The Attorneys will assist you and the Team in brainstorming solutions where more typical solutions are for whatever reason not in your best interests.
 Your Attorneys will also jointly prepare the legal documents necessary to commence and complete the divorce process.

 A Mission Statement is developed by the two of you with the help of your Collaborative Team.
 The development of a joint Mission Statement serves as a strong tool that keeps the couple on track and moving towards accomplishing their goals.
-Weather the goals are child centered or financially centered, a Mission Statement will always bring you back to why you chose the Collaborative Process.
+Whether the goals are child-centered or financially centered, a Mission Statement will always bring you back to why you chose the Collaborative Process.

-At your first meeting with your spouse or partner you may set your timetable for completing disclosure requirements and address other issues that are of immediate significance to you.
-You may also discuss weather your family would be best served by utilizing other collaboratively trained professionals to assist you through the Collaborative Process.
+At your first meeting with your spouse or partner, you may set your timetable for completing disclosure requirements and address other issues that are of immediate significance to you.
+You may also discuss whether your family would be best served by utilizing other collaboratively trained professionals to assist you through the Collaborative Process.

 Please go to the Members Profiles tab above to find a Collaborative Professional near you.